 If you continuously scan or attack machines which are outside your allowed lab range, you might receive a warning email from our system.
 Breaking the lab rules multiple times might get your VPN account temporarily disabled.

-Each student is provided with twelve (12) reverts every 24 hours, enabling them to return a particular lab system to its pristine state.
+Each learner is provided with two hundred (200) reverts every 24 hours, enabling them to return a particular lab system to its pristine state.
 This counter is reset every day at 00:00 GMT but should you run out early and require more, you can contact us and we will be able to reset your revert counter for you.
 The minimum amount of time between machine reverts is 5 minutes.
 Active Directory targets will take up to 10 minutes to revert.
 In the drop-down menu to select which machine to revert, you are able to see when the machine was last reverted.
 If you are attacking a machine that has not been reverted for a long period of time, it may be in an altered state.
 Please make sure you revert it before attacking it.
-However, if you notice the machine has been reverted recently, this may be because another student is working on the box.
+However, if you notice the machine has been reverted recently, this may be because another learner is working on the box.
 You may wish to work on another target until they have finished.